vanessaaleung/data-science-notes/machine-learning/text-images/README.md

 - Bag of Words
   1. very large vectors
   2. meaning of each value in vector is known
+  3. Ngrams can help to use local context
 - Word2vec
   1. relatively small vectors
   2. values in vector can be interpreted only in some cases